 The Siting Board's rules define the Study Area to be used for analysis of major electric generating facilities as "an area generally related to the nature of the technology and the setting of the proposed site.
 For large facilities or wind power facilities with components spread across a rural landscape, the Study Area shall generally include the area within a radius of at least five miles from all generating facility components, interconnections and related facilities and alternative location sites."
 5 Unlike a wind power project that contains wind turbines that may be 500 feet or more in height and which are visible from a relatively large surrounding area (e.g., 5 miles or more), a solar generating facility does not have any tall visible components.
 The tallest components of the generating portion of the proposed Facility will be the PV panels, inverter and substation equipment, which have a relatively low profile, and are not expected to be more than 12 feet above grade, less than a single-story residence.
+As described above, equipment within the collection substation will be as high as 70 feet or more above grade at a single location near the existing 115 kV NYSEG Moraine substation that will serve as the final grid interconnection point within the Facility Area.
 Therefore, the nature of the technology is such that visibility is anticipated to be relatively limited to those areas located adjacent to the Facility.